Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Types of Toys to Consider

 It might take a while before you pinpoint your particular kitty’s interests.
-But when you buy any toys, keep them in mind and whether or not they would use them.
+But when you buy any toys, keep those in mind and whether your cat would use them.

-Even though there are several toys available, it doesn’t necessarily mean that all of them are safe.
-Some products are geared toward cats that can potentially be dangerous if ingested.
+Even though there are several toy options available, it doesn’t necessarily mean that all of them are safe.
+Some products are geared toward cats but can potentially be dangerous if ingested.
 Try to stay away from anything with strings, twine, wool, or threading.

-Even though they are widely used, laser pens are actually getting a bit of slapback these days.
+While they are widely used, laser pens are actually getting a bit of slapback these days.
 Research shows that using laser toys may be linked to aggression and compulsion.
-Because they are chasing it using their prey instincts, they can never catch it, creating frustration.
-This is not true of all cats, of course.
+Cats are chasing it using their prey instincts, but they can never catch it, creating frustration.
+To avoid this, remember to throw them a treat from time to time as a reward for their catch.
+This factor is not true of all cats, of course.
 But it’s good information to know.

 Self-Play Options